MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 There are a handful of parts that I have not located aftermarket substitutes for, and will therefore necessitate an original Game Boy console to salvage from.
 Please note that removing these parts is not a trivial task, and **requires advanced soldering and desoldering skills to be successful.**

-- The following parts from an original Game Boy Color console
+The following parts are required from an original Game Boy Color console:

   -	U1 – CGB CPU (all revisions *except* REV E, which is *incompatible*)
   - X1 – 8.388 MHz crystal oscillator

-- The following parts from an original Game Boy Color **OR** Game Boy Pocket console
+The following parts are required from an original Game Boy Color **OR** Game Boy Pocket console:

   -	P1 – Cartridge connector
   -	P5 – Headphone jack